AlColeNS/redis/README.md

 # Redis Challenge

-The goal of this challenge is to download the latest Redis release, build it locally, experiment with different cluster configurations and exercise the data structure features.
+The goal of this challenge was to download the latest Redis release, build it locally, experiment with different cluster configurations and exercise the data structure features.

 ### OSS Community Distribution